AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

 role: User

 ---
-# Repository
+# Know the Repository interface

 The Repository serves as a centralized space for improved discoverability of folders and files.
 It provides a comprehensive tabular list view of folders and files with multiple columns, offering contextual details for all files and assets.

 This unified interface streamlines multiple functions, including creating new files or folders, uploading assets, editing files, and executing searches with robust filtering options, thereby ensuring efficiency and ease of use.

-## Know the Repository interface
+![](images/repository-view-home.png){align="left"}

-The Repository interface is structured to provide an organized and intuitive user experience.
-The interface is divided into the following sections:
+The Repository interface is divided into the following sections:

 - Repository navigation bar
-- Repository view
+- Tabular view of Repository

-![](images/repository-view-home.png){align="left"}

-### Repository navigation bar
+## Repository navigation bar

 The Repository navigation bar, located at the top of the Repository interface, provides quick access to essential actions as listed.